Enabling AI and Robotic Coaches for Physical Rehabilitation Therapy: Iterative Design and Evaluation with Therapists and Post-Stroke Survivors: Study on an AI and Robotic Coach for Physical Stroke Rehabilitation Therapy

 The objective of this process was to seek the opinions of therapists and post-stroke survivors about how technological support might be useful in practice.
 During the one-hour interview, we primarily focused on collecting opinions on the overall procedures of a self-directed rehabilitation session ({e.g.} planning, initiating, introducing, monitoring, adapting, and concluding a self-directed rehabilitation session).

-Both therapists (TPs with check marks in the \textit{`evaluation'} column of Table \ref{tab:hri-study-design-tps}; $\mu = 20.00$, $\sigma=4.24$ years of experience in stroke rehabilitation) and post-stroke survivors completed the questionnaires and provided comments about their opinions on six major functionalities of our AI and robotic coach for self-directed rehabilitation.
+Both therapists (TPs with checkmarks in the \textit{`evaluation'} column of Table \ref{tab:hri-study-design-tps}; $\mu = 20.00$, $\sigma=4.24$ years of experience in stroke rehabilitation) and post-stroke survivors completed the questionnaires and provided comments about their opinions on how well our AI and robotic coach can support six major functionalities for self-directed rehabilitation.
 We informed therapists and post-stroke survivors to assume that technology could perform the procedure to the level of an expert, therapist.
 They rated their opinions on each procedure on a 7-point scale (1 = strongly disagree, 2 = disagree, 3 = slightly disagree, 4 = neutral, 5 = slightly agree, 6 = agree, 7 = strongly agree on technological support).
-After completing their initial responses, both therapists and post-stroke survivors watched the narrated videos of the prototype and then completed the same questionnaires.
-During the second responses, they also rated the questions on comprehension and usability on each procedure, functionality of the prototype (i.e. comprehension: \textit{``The system provides understandable interaction, feature''} and usability: \textit{``The system provides useful, valuable interaction, feature''}).
+After completing their initial responses, both therapists and post-stroke survivors watched the narrated video of the prototype (https://youtu.be/OSpMqWZXDXo) and then completed the same questionnaires.
+During their second responses, they also rated the questions on comprehension and usability of each procedure, the functionality of the prototype (i.e. comprehension: \textit{``The system provides understandable interaction, feature''} and usability: \textit{``The system provides useful, valuable interaction, feature''}).
 In addition, they provided comments on the benefits and limitations of the prototype.